 Nebraska has nine CAAs covering all counties, each providing unique and specific programs to meet the needs of communities in their service areas.
 Programs in such areas as employment, education, housing, health care, and civic engagement provide opportunities and resources to help communities grow.

-“Community Action of Nebraska’s mission is to alleviate poverty by enhancing program development, providing technical assistance, and advocating to support all CAAs in Nebraska.”
+“Community Action of Nebraska’s mission is to alleviate poverty by enhancing program development, providing technical assistance, and advocating public policy to support all Community Action Agencies in Nebraska.”

-Nebraska’s Community Action Agencies were created individually in 1965 and 1966.
-In March of 1986, Community Action of Nebraska, Inc. (CAN) was officially made into a corporation and was accepted as an official 501(c)(3) Nonprofit in September of the same year.
+Nebraska’s Community Action Agencies were created individually in the mid-1960s.
+In 1984, Community Action of Nebraska, Inc. (CAN) was created to serve as the state’s association, and in 1986 was officially made into a corporation and accepted as a 501(c)(3) Nonprofit.
 CAN was organized by those CAAs to “facilitate and enhance their individual abilities to carry out their respective antipoverty programs.”
 CAN exists to facilitate and coordinate, rather than duplicate services other CAAs in Nebraska are providing.

 CAN is an equal opportunity employer and does not discriminate on the basis of race, color, religion, national origin, marital status, veteran status, political affiliation, sexual orientation or gender identity, disability, sex, age, or any other status protected by federal law.